guildai/guild.ai/pages/start/index.md

 ![](/assets/img/view-start.png)

-^ Guild View, a web based application for viewing and comparing run results
+^ Guild View --- a web based application for viewing runs and comparing results

 Exit Guild View by returning to your terminal window and pressing `Ctrl-C`.

-### Results from the Terminal
+### View Results from the Terminal

-When working in a command line environment, it's often more convient to use the terminal to view run results.
+When working in a command line environment, it's convient to use the terminal to view run results.

 From your terminal, list the current runs: